 - Both of these inquiries require persistence so don't stop if you initially get a "no".

-- Work with your Access Consultant and Residence Life to choose an early date to move into your residence hall.
-If you are not living on campus, move-in and set-up your apartment with adequate time to train your PA’s.
+- Work with your Access Consultant and Housing and Residential Life to choose an early date to move into your residence hall.
+If you are not living on campus, move-in and set-up your apartment with adequate time to train your PA's.

 Once You Are in Tucson

-- If living on Campus, you must work with Residence Life to get your PA’s access to your residence hall and room.
-Parents or others family members may also be given temporary access until your PA’s are trained.
+- If living on Campus, you must work with Housing and Residential Life to get your PA's access to your residence hall and room.
+Parents or other family members may also be given temporary access until your PA's are trained.

-- Get to know some of the other students who hire PA’s to share scheduling tips and problem solve.
+- Get to know some of their other students who hire PA's to share scheduling tips and problem solve.